pmean/build-website/text/16/05/save-time.md

 just run everything.
 This is different, as I understand it, for Jupyter, but I have not tried Jupyter yet to know for sure.

-One nice option (so I thought)Â  was CACHE.
+One nice option (so I thought)  was CACHE.
 If you set CACHE equal to TRUE, it only runs a chunk if it has changed since the last run or if it is preceded by a chunk that has changed.
 That can save you big time for some programs, but you have to be careful.